Skip to content

 Photo Italian Archaeological Mission in Hatra [link]

-Hook earring; gold and garnet; cloisonné and granulation; L. 4.5 cm.
+a double-face earring with a hook; gold and garnet; cloisonné and granulation; L. 4.5 cm.
 From Hatra, Building A, central courtyard.
+2nd-3rd century

-Source: Colorado University [page does not exist anymore]
+Source: Colorado University [the website does not exist anymore]

 Georgian National Museum link